delid4ve/openhab-3.x-sonoff/README.md

 password: your ewelink password

-countryCode: the country code for your location prefixed with a +. i.e. UK: +44, USA: +1

-ipaddress: the ip address of your openhab installation without port.  ie: 192.168.1.10 (This is used for local mode and must have multicast enabled)

-accessmode: your choice of mode for the binding
+accessmode: your choice of mode for the binding (local,cloud,mixed)

-initialize: set to true for first run or when adding new devices to your ewelink account.

-The account should now come online and if initialize is set to true will create a cache of all your devices under userdata/sonoff.
+The account should now come online.
+Run discovery to create the cache required for all devices, you can manually add as text files once this is complete.

 Should any devices not be supported please send @delid4ve the file that is generated for the deviceid you want added.